 Hi there.
 My name is Angie Waudby and I am the owner/creator of The Scented Candle Studio and Bea Loves products.
-I am an Aromatherapist and Gardener/Plantswoman of many years and during that time I have gained an extensive knowledge of plant species.
-It never ceases to amaze me how a garden forms that is ecologically balanced with natural plantings, and the correct positioning of plants can become such a glorious setting for wildlife species.
+I am an Aroma Therapist and Gardener/Plantswoman of many years and during that time I have gained an extensive knowledge of essential oils and plant species.
+It never ceases to amaze me how a garden develops into a glorious setting for wildlife when it is ecologically balanced with natural plantings.

-I am most fortunate to have a garden of 1.5 acres which has been established over the last 14 years from a blank canvas.
-At times our Holderness clay soil has been very challenging but with consistent mulching and care we can grow many wonderful shrubs, trees and perennials needing very little attention.
+I am most fortunate to have a large garden which has been established over the last 14 years from a blank canvas.
+At times our Holderness clay soil has been very challenging but with constant mulching and care we can grow many wonderful perennials, shrubs and trees needing very little attention.

 Become close to nature

 I feel a garden large or small is a haven of peace and contemplation where you can lose yourself, become at one with nature and forget your troubles and difficult times.
-You can then re-emerge back into daily life feeling refreshed and revitalised.
+Then you can re-emerge back into daily life feeling refreshed and revitalised.
 2020 has certainly been a year where we have needed such benefits for our own mental health and wellbeing.

-My greatest enjoyment has been the arrival of bees into my garden.
-My Grandad, Percy Cartwright kept bees in his fruit orchard in Kilburn, a quant village nestled under the famous ‘White Horse’ in North Yorkshire.
-I can remember with fondness his many white WBC traditional hives, and take pride that I have followed in his footsteps.
+My greatest enjoyment has been the arrival of Bees into my garden.
+My Grandad, Percy Cartwright kept Bees in his fruit orchard in Kilburn, a quaint village nestled under the famous ‘White Horse’ in North Yorkshire.
+I can remember with fondness his many white WBC traditional hives and take pride that I have followed in his footsteps.

-The paddock where they are cited is currently filled with mature birch and prunus trees whose leaves are drifting into the hues of early autumn.
-As the morning sun emerges the temperature lifts.
-The worker bees are still flying from the hives, seeking pollen to top up their winter stores.
+The paddock where they are cited is currently filled with mature Birch and Prunus trees.
+Their leaves have now fallen in late Autumn, revealing ornamental and decorative bark stems.
+As the morning sun emerges the temperature lifts, the worker bees are still flying from the hives, seeking pollen to top up their winter stores.

 Holistic Intuitive & Healer

-I have always had an interest in esoteric energy and have worked as an Aromatherapist, Holistic Intuitive and Healer for the last 20 years.
-I have been making essential oils candles for some time which I find so relaxing and rewarding.
-Therefore I felt inspired to create a range of candles with Laura my daughter- in- law and promote the message of the Honey Bee.
+I have always had an interest in esoteric energy and have worked as an Aromatherpist, Holistic Intuitive and Healer for the last 20 years.
+I have been making essential oils candles for some time which I find so relaxing and rewarding with such therapeutic benefits.
+Therefore I felt inspired to create a range of candles with Laura my daughter- in- law, who has a passion for fine, luxury home scent and promote the message of the Honey Bee.

 We have zero waste here and all packaging etc is recycled responsibly.

-Since the birth of Bea Loves in July 2017 we have grown gradually.
-Grandad Percy always said “One step at a time lass”.
-The business has moved into the garden in a super new work studio converted from a log cabin and candlemaking (chandling) has ceased in my kitchen.
-The packing room has been withdrawn from the dining room and I get to have my own office space!
+Since the birth of Bea Loves in July 2017 the business has gradually expanded.
+Grandad Percy always said “One step at a time Lass”.
+The business has now moved from my kitchen into a super new work studio converted from a large log cabin situated in the garden.
+Here we can expand our candlemaking (chandling) and I have my own office space!

 With lovely views into the garden, from our workplace we can watch for the many species of Bumble Bees we see and listen for the Honey Bees working fastidiously gathering pollen.

-Our own honey is now available for sale.
-Please email for details.
-Please follow the Bea blog and In The Potting Shed for informative garden ideas.
-Lots more to appear soon!
+Please follow the Bea blog and in The Potting Shed for informative garden ideas.
+Lots more to appear soon including Bea Loves Honey!